oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-create-arti/ggsa-mt-create-arti.md

-# Create Artifacts for Your Stream Analytics Pipeline
+# Create artifacts for the Stream Analytics pipeline

 ## Introduction